gmac/graphql-stitching-ruby/README.md

 ![Merging types](./docs/images/merging.png)

-To facilitate this merging of types, stitching must know how to cross-reference and fetch each variant of a type from its source location using [resolver queries](#merged-type-resolver-queries).
+To facilitate this merging of types, stitching must know how to cross-reference and fetch each variant of a type from its source location using [type resolver queries](#merged-type-resolver-queries).
 For those in an Apollo ecosystem, there's also _limited_ support for merging types though a [federation `_entities` protocol](./docs/federation_entities.md).

 ### Merged type resolver queries